Gatling frequently asked questions (FAQ)

 Running simulations

-This file is an implementation detail and is subject to change any time without any further notice.
-We strongly recommend against writing your own parser and parse it for your own needs.
+Its format is not documented and is subject to change any time without any further notice.

 I get a “StackOverflowError” when compiling